 The price of a Rottweiler puppy will depend upon where you are located.
-In the UK it will range from £600 to £1,000, in the US it will be anywhere around $1,500 to $3,000.
+It will be anywhere around $1,500 to $3,000.

 Bear in mind that the initial buying cost of your puppy will in no way reflect the amount of money he will cost you over his life.

-Ensure that you are able to budget for weekly food costs, veterinary insurance, annual vaccinations and any one off costs including beds, toys and training equipment.
+Ensure that you are able to budget for weekly food costs, veterinary insurance, annual vaccinations.
+Not to mention any one off costs including beds, toys and training equipment.

 Insurance is very important for owners of Rottweilers, as they can have some very serious and expensive health problems.